 The mixture of British and German tourists seemed very entertained throughout.
-There did not appear to be any locals or Italian tourists in the house and when we mentioned we were going, most locals held back on totally sneering at the mention of the show.
+There did not appear to be any locals or Italian tourists in the house.
+And when we mentioned we were going, most locals held back on totally sneering at the mention of the show.
 It was aimed at light entertainment for tourists and that is what we got.
 A nice change for one night out.

 The 3 weeks in serene Sorrento went fast.
-We enjoyed a great mix of lazy days with a wide variety of day trips: to the nearby beaches, for great seafood lunches, bus trips along the Amalfi coast and a great boat ride.
-We did one major tour to see Mt.
-Vesuvius and Pompeii.
+We enjoyed a great mix of lazy days with a wide variety of day trips.
+The nearby beaches were great to relax and get fresh seafood.

 Tell me your favourite part about visiting serene Sorrento!